JourneyApps Syntax Basics

 Note that the view is automatically refreshed with the new "bmi" and "description" values.

-JourneyApps provides two main ways to debug your app.
+JourneyApps provides several ways to debug your app.

 Version compatibility